algosup/2024-2025-project-2-serious-game-team-8/.github/ISSUE_TEMPLATE/card_design_review_template.md

 #### **Physical Usability**

 - [ ] Are the card dimensions and material suitable for gameplay and handling?
-- [ ] Does the layout prevent important details from being obscured during use?
+- [ ] Does the layout ensure important details aren't being obscured during use?
 - [ ] Are the card’s design elements durable and resistant to wear during gameplay?

 #### **Compatibility with Digital Features**